abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 The recursive nature of category theory might sometimes leave us confused: we started by saying that categories are *composed of objects and morphisms*, but now we are saying that there are *morphisms between categories* (functors).
 And on top of that, there is a category where *the objects are categories themselves*.
 Does that mean that categories are an example of... categories?
 Sounds a bit weird on intuitive level (as for example biscuits don't contain other biscuits and houses don't use houses as building material), but it is actually the case.
 Like, for example, every monoid is a category with one just object, but at the same time, monoids can be seen as belonging to one category - the category of monoids, where they are connected by monoid homomorphisms.
 We also have the category of groups, for example, which contains the category of monoids as a subcategory, as all monoids are groups etc.

 Category theory does *categorize* everything, so, from a category-theoretic standpoint, all of maths is *categories all the way down*.
-Whether you would threat a given category as a universe or as a point depends solemnly on the context.
+Whether you would treat a given category as a universe or as a point depends solely on the context.
 Category theory is an *abstract* theory.
 That is, it does not seek to represent an actual state of affairs, but to provide a language that you can use to express many different ideas.

 <!--
 {% if site.distribution == 'print' %}